pennlabs/infrastructure/docs/secrets/README.md

 # Secrets
 ## Overview
-Most of the Labs products reference *secrets* within their code.

-Secrets are objects or values necessary for a product to function but should not be exposed to the public.
+Most of the Labs products reference *secrets* within their code, which are objects or values necessary for a product to function but should not be exposed to the public.

 When it comes to configuring secrets, there are three parts we care about: